 All six feature teams hold their daily stand-up.
 Facilitated by the ScrumMasters these sessions generally follow the traditional scrum format.

 This is attended by me and my direct reports, the managers of Pipeline Services, Development Services and Deployment Services.
 This is a fairly informal operationally focused session, used to help us understand each other's priorities for the day ahead.

 Some days it feels like every man and his dog comes to this standup.
 It is attended by all the ScrumMasters, all the technical leads, all the Project Portfolio Managers, our deployment manager, a system team representative, my leadership team, myself and any other interested party.

 Taking inputs from the Feature Wall the Project Portfolio Managers meet at the Program Kanban wall and determine their priorities for the day.

 Similar to the Pipeline Services stand up, the Deployment Services hold their stand up factoring in takeaways from the Feature Wall.

 This ritual runs every day except Unity Day.
-For me the Feature Wall stand up is the heartbeat of the EDW Agile Release Train.
+For me, the Feature Wall stand-up (aka ART Sync) is the heartbeat of the EDW Agile Release Train.
 Every morning the who’s who of the train share their progress and challenges with their peers.
 Visitors are always quick to comment on both how transparent everyone is and the energy of the team.
-The stand up is always peppered with lots of good humoured jibes and comedic antics designed to start the day with a laugh.
-Of course the real magic is the speed of the information flow.
-Within the first hour of the day, all the blockers across all the teams have been surfaced and the remedial actions have commenced.
+The stand-up is always peppered with lots of good-humoured jibes and comedic antics designed to start the day with a laugh.
+Of course, the real magic is the speed of the information flow.
+Within the first hour of the day, all the blockers across all the teams have surfaced and the remedial actions have commenced.

-For a more in-depth explanation of the Feature Wall Stand Up go to my post on Scrum of Scrums with Feature Flow.
+For a more in-depth explanation of the Feature Wall Stand-Up (aka ART Sync) go to my post on Scrum of Scrums with Feature Flow.